Moffein/RiskyMod/Wiki/Survivors/Acrid.md

 		- Utility: Blight
 		- Special: Infects for 6x100% damage, can trigger item effects.
 			- 0.5 proc coefficient
-	- Poison and Blight spread to 1 nearby enemy on kill.

 	*Gameplay rework is now a selectable alt passive to improve cross-mod compatibility.*